-Ethereum is a good investment because the risk to reward ratio is great, institutions are buying and using Ethereum, and many exciting new upgrades are coming in the not-so-distant future.
+Ethereum is a good investment because the risk to reward ratio is great.
+Also, Institutions are buying and using Ethereum, and many exciting new upgrades are coming in the future.

 Let’s get into why Ethereum is a good investment and my largest position in the cryptocurrency market at the moment:

 Yes, Ethereum is a good investment:

 As mentioned, Ethereum is my largest cryptocurrency investment at the moment.
 This is because of the risk to reward ratio and the institutional adoption we’ve seen lately.

 According to the models, historical patterns, and technical analysis, Ethereum will reach the $8000 range by the end of the year.

 To calculate the potential returns, you need to figure out the current Ethereum price (check now) and divide $8000 by it.

 At the time of writing, the Ethereum price is $1800, which gives the potential returns:

 $8000 / $1800 = 4.44 ROI = 344% returns.

 To make an updated calculation, replace “$1800” with the current Ethereum price, and you’re good to go!